scuzzydude/asimov/asimov.md

 I wonder what the success rate of those kids June taught that summer?

 After the accident, June and the families of the crew founded Challenger Center.
-Challenger Center's mission is a natural extension of STS-51-L's primary mission -- The Teacher in Space Project.[^125] Challenger Center's inspires and educates students in STEM through hands-on lessons that simulate space missions.
+Challenger Center's mission is a natural extension of STS-51-L's mission -- The Teacher in Space Project.[^125] Challenger Center inspires and educates students in STEM through hands-on lessons that simulate space missions.
 In the 35 years since Challenger Center opened, they've taught millions of students and enabled hundreds of thousands of teachers.

 What's the value of June's contribution to our civilization?
 It's very valuable, but immeasurable with property.
-You can't put a dollar value on dreams, but they have intrinsic value.
+You can't put a dollar value on dreams.
+They have intrinsic value.

 If you read *Silver Linings*, June's book, you know she had to fight just to study what she was interested in.
 She gets her revenge by forcing the next generation -- me -- to learn something I was good at but has absolutely zero interest in.
 How ironic.
 And recursive.
 And Texan.
 And wonderful.

+Genius.

 That's the mission for Scoot(23).
 To give every child on the planet the same opportunity that June gave me.
 To learn to code for free.